 Ads with image extensions could potentially mimic what organic listings look like in the future.

 How Do I Create Image Extensions?

-Currently, image extensions can only be implemented by ad group.
-This makes bulk uploads more cumbersome than if you could add them account-wide or per campaign.
+Update: Image extensions can now be added per campaign, whereas before they could only be implemented by ad group.
+This makes bulk uploads less cumbersome than before.

-However, you can add the image extensions to multiple ad groups at once.
-The most efficient method for selecting multiple ad groups across more than one campaign is as follows:
+You can also add the image extensions to multiple campaigns or ad groups at once.
+The most efficient method for selecting multiple ad groups or campaigns is as follows:

 - Start at the “All Campaigns” view in your account

 - Select the Ads and Extensions tab